fastoch/React-with-Docker/README.md

 - once your `docker-compose.yml` file is ready, run `docker compose up`
   - this will build your frontend and backend services, handle the network config for you, and then it will create a Docker container in which your app will be running

+---

 ## Hosting our app on a VPS

 There are VPS (Virtual Private Server) hosting providers: Hostinger, Linode, Ionos, Kamatera, etc.
+- once you have subscribed to one of them, you need to setup your server
+- you'll probably need to select the server location, choose the closest to you or your audience
+- select your OS, with Docker pre-installed if possible
+- generate an SSH key pair locally and add the public SSH key to your VPS so you can access it securely
+  - for that, open a terminal and run `ssh-keygen -t ed25519 -C "comment_to_identifiy_the_key"`
+  - choose where to save the key on your local machine
+  - add a passphrase for more security
+  - `cd ~/.ssh` or `cd <your_SSH_key_location>`
+  - `ls` to check the presence of your SSH key pair in the current folder
+  - `cat id_ed25519.pub`